Wet Dreamz

-"Wet Dreamz" is a song by American rapper J. Cole, released on April 14, 2015 as the second single from his third studio album, 2014 Forest Hills Drive.
-The song samples "Mariya" by Family Circle and "Impeach the President" by The Honey Drippers, and was produced by J. Cole.
-As of 2021, the single has officially been certified platinum by the Recording Industry Association of America (RIAA).
+"Wet Dreamz" is a 2014 song by American rapper J. Cole.
+It was released on December 9th, 2014, as the second single from his third studio album, 2014 Forest Hills Drive.
+The song samples "Mariya" by Family Circle and the 1973 song "Impeach the President" by The Honey Drippers, and was produced by Cole himself.
+As of 2024, the single has officially been certified 9-times platinum by the Recording Industry Association of America (RIAA).

 Music video

 On April 21, 2015, the accompanying video for "Wet Dreamz" was released on Cole's Vevo channel.
 It uses a pair of dogs to humorously represent the lyrics of the song, with the ending revealing they both belong to presumably J. Cole and the girl he wants to have sex with.